-(CNN) -- Here’s a look at what you need to know about the 1963 March on Washington, led by Rev. Martin Luther King, Jr. and others.
+Here’s some background information about the March on Washington, led by Martin Luther King Jr. and others, on August 28, 1963.

-The marchers were entertained by celebrities, including Ossie Davis, Joan Baez, Bobby Darin, Odetta, Bob Dylan, Peter, Paul and Mary, and Jackie Robinson.
-Other celebrities who were present included actors Marlon Brando, Charlton Heston, Harry Belafonte, Burt Lancaster, Paul Newman, Diahann Carroll, Lena Horne, Sammy Davis, Jr., and writer James Baldwin.
+The marchers were entertained by celebrities including Ossie Davis, Ruby Dee, Joan Baez, Bobby Darin, Odetta, Bob Dylan, Lena Horne, and Peter, Paul and Mary.
+Other celebrities who were present included Marlon Brando, Charlton Heston, Harry Belafonte, Burt Lancaster, Paul Newman, Diahann Carroll, Sammy Davis Jr., James Baldwin and Jackie Robinson.

-August 28, 2013 - On the 50th anniversary of the march, one of the 1963 organizers Rep. John Lewis (D-GA), and presidents Barack Obama, Bill Clinton and Jimmy Carter address the crowd at the steps of the Lincoln Memorial.
-Also present are the daughters of two civil rights era presidents, Caroline Kennedy and Lynda Johnson Robb, the parents of Trayvon Martin, Sybrina Fulton and Tracy Martin, and actors Oprah Winfrey and Forest Whitaker.
+August 28, 2013 - On the 50th anniversary of the march, one of the 1963 organizers, John Lewis, now a congressman (D-GA), and US Presidents Barack Obama, Bill Clinton and Jimmy Carter, address a crowd at the steps of the Lincoln Memorial.
+Other participants include Oprah Winfrey and the parents of Trayvon Martin.